Trungnguyen051/photobooth-nextjs/.clinerules/overview-rule.md

 - Use query options like `staleTime`, `cacheTime` appropriately
 - Implement infinite queries for pagination when needed
 - Separate server state (TanStack Query) from client state (Zustand)

+### Next.js App Router Patterns

+- Use file-based routing with proper route organization
+- Implement Server Components for optimal performance
+- Use Client Components (`'use client'`) only when necessary
+- Leverage route groups for organization without affecting URL structure
+- Use parallel routes for complex layouts
+- Implement proper loading.tsx and error.tsx files
+- Use route handlers (route.ts) for API endpoints
+- Implement middleware for authentication and redirects
+- Use dynamic routes with proper params validation
+- Leverage nested layouts for shared UI components

 ### Zustand State Management